zeus-fyi/zeus/README.md

 ### Deployable Topologies ###

+### Systems Orchestration Topology ###

+One or many network matrix system topologies that are combined with orchestration workflows from Artemis (coming soon), and Zeus, to build comlplex control flows and/or sequenced network states.

 ### Matrix Topology ###

 A multi-component cluster topology that accomplishes one or more system components on its own and combined with a Zeus injection deploys this topology onto the network.
 Some but not all of these topologies can be stacked with another cluster topology or a base topology to create a higher level system component.